signature-ip-ai/inoculator-user-guide/source/autoplace.rst

 Auto Place
 ==================================

-The Auto-Place determines the best positions for logic gates, memory blocks, and other circuit components.
-It aims to minimize wire length, reduce signal delay, and optimize overall performance.
+The Auto-Place feature automatically determines the optimal positions for logic gates, memory blocks, and other circuit components within the chip layout.
+Its primary objective is to minimize wire length, reduce signal delay, and enhance overall performance.

-The tool strives to use the chip area efficiently by minimizing the space occupied by the placed components, leading to a more compact and cost-effective design.
+Additionally, the tool focuses on efficient chip area utilization by minimizing the physical space occupied by components.
+This results in a more compact, cost-effective, and high-performing design.

 .. image:: images/auto_place.png
   :alt: auto_place